suyesh/imdb-monkey/README.md

 The IMDB Monkey  Allows you to scrape data from IMDB.

 NOTE:::: ITS IN VERY INFANCY PHASE.
 ITS NOT A GEM YET.
 JUST WORKING ON GETING ALL FUNCTIONS WORKING.
-To test the script, Download the files, Unzip and run imdb-monkey.rb
+To test the script, Download the files, Unzip and run imdb-monkey.rb.

 ## Features